toorcon/frab2hackertracker/README.md

 ## Usage

 Pass the base URL for the frab conference schedule with the `-frab` flag, and the required JSON files are created.
-You can use the `-save` flag to change the output directory
+You can use the `-save` flag to change the output directory, or the `-id` flag to offset the IDs from frab to HackerTracker.

 Example: